ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 ClickPipes supports all Avro Primitive and Complex types, and all Avro Logical types except `time-millis`, `time-micros`, `local-timestamp-millis`, `local_timestamp-micros`, and `duration`.
 Avro `record` types are converted to Tuple, `array` types to Array, and `map` to Map (string keys only).
 In general the conversions listed [here](../../../../en/interfaces/formats.md#data-types-matching) are available.
 We recommend using exact type matching for Avro numeric types, as ClickPipes does not check for overflow or precision loss on type conversion.

+## Avro Schema Management

+ClickPipes dynamically retrieves and applies the Avro schema from the configured Schema Registry using the schema ID embedded in each message/event.
+Schema updates are detected and processed automatically.

+The following rules are applied to the mapping between the retrieved Avro schema and the ClickHouse destination table:
+- If the Avro schema contains a field that is not included in the ClickHouse destination mapping, that field is ignored.
+- If the Avro schema is missing a field defined in the ClickHouse destination mapping, the ClickHouse column will be populated with a "zero" value, such as 0 or an empty string.
+Note that `DEFAULT` expressions are not currently evaluated for ClickPipes inserts (this is temporary limitation pending updates to the ClickHouse server default processing).
+- If the Avro schema field and the ClickHouse column are incompatible, inserts of that row/message will fail and the failure will be recorded in the ClickPipes errors table.
+Note that several implicit conversions are supported (like between numeric types), but not all (for example, an Avro `record`field can not be inserted into an `Int32` ClickHouse column).

 ## Current Limitations

 - Private Link support isn't currently available for ClickPipes but will be released in the near future.
 Please contact us to express interest.